 Biggie Smalls is the illest.
-It’s hard to believe nearly 15 years have passed since The Notorious B.I.G. was gunned down in the streets of Los Angeles.
+It’s hard to believe 20 years have passed since The Notorious B.I.G. was gunned down in the streets of Los Angeles.
 While his murder remains officially unsolved, the presence and influence of the man born Christopher Wallace still looms large over hip-hop.

 Rising rapidly to the top of hip-hop’s food chain, he was multi-platinum by the time most rappers today are getting their first blog posts.
 Looking back, Big was incredibly mature and successful for a young 20-something who’d spent such a short time in the limelight.

 While his talent and legacy are largely overshadowed by his insanely public beef with you-know-who, Big was arguably the best to ever do it.
 An astonishingly gifted and well-rounded MC, Biggie was the personification of the American dream.
 Overcoming the crack-filled streets of Brooklyn to become the undisputed King of New York (and quite possibly an entire genre of music), B.I.G. was a rapper who appealed to everyone.
 He could make us dance.
 He could make us laugh.
 He could make us want to rob someone.
 He was even a bit of a sex symbol.

 But while he was a comedic genius and an impeccable storyteller, there was also a darker side to Christopher Wallace.
 A side trapped in a cloud of paranoia and preoccupied with death.
 In fact, much of his material was centered around dying young, violently and in a blaze of glory.
 Was his tragic death a self-fulfilling prophecy?
 We’ll leave that for others to debate.

 Unfortunately, Big doesn’t have the extensive catalog that many of his revered peers boast; but he did leave us with two near perfect albums, a bevy of freestyles, and countless classic guest appearances.
 Oh, and a couple of posthumous hits too.